mmaatii1/Dart-lyrics-appp/README.md

 ## Dart Lyrics app - Lirs
-This app have been made for credit interakcje czlowiek-komputer in our coolage.
+This app has been made for credit interakcje czlowiek-komputer in our coolage.
 It's simple app for searching lyrics and to get to know some popular artists.
 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)